drjpeibol/QC-MSc-Thesis/README.md

 # Master's Thesis: Quantum Simulation of Physical Problems: A Focus on Hydrogen Molecule Simulation

-This repository contains the code and documentation associated with the Master's Thesis titled **Quantum Simulation of Physical Problems Using the Ising-QUBO Framework: A Focus on Hydrogen Molecule Simulation**.
+This repository contains the code and documentation associated with the Master's Thesis titled **Quantum Simulation of Physical Problems: A Focus on Hydrogen Molecule Simulation**.

 ## Project Description